wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ### Assignment (Due Feb.
 10)

   -  Post acquired texts for a section from two version of the *Hospital Sketches* (Redpath 1863 and Roberts Brothers 1868) to GitHub project.
-  -  Post OCR-acquired text from same section of newspaper (*Boston Commonwealth*) version of *Hospital Sketches* to GitHub project.
+  -  Post OCR-acquired text and transcribed text from same section of newspaper (*Boston Commonwealth*) version of *Hospital Sketches* to GitHub project.
-  - Post transcribed version of same section of newspaper (*Boston Commonwealth*) version of *Hospital Sketches* to GitHub project.

 ## Week 5: To the Archive